Payop/payop-api-doc/0.Integration/integrationApiTypes.md

 * **Choose Hosted Page** if you want a **simple, fast, and secure** way to accept payments with minimal development effort.

+* **Choose Hosted Page by Payment Method ID** if you want to display a specific card payment method on your site and redirect the payer directly to the card form — **no PCI DSS certificate required**.

 * **Choose Direct Integration** if you **want full control** over your checkout flow and **optimize** the payment process for better conversion rates.